WORK has finally started on a new skate park for Blackbird Leys, more than three years after it was first promised.

 “This should provide an excellent local facility for skaters on the Leys for years to come.”

-As part of the initial agreement, the Co-op gave Oxford City Council £60,000 towards sports facilities in developer contributions, known as section 106 money.
+As part of the initial agreement, the Co-op gave Oxford City Council £60,000 towards sports facilities in developer contributions, known as

 Plans initially centred on creating facilities in the Pegasus Road park, but it was moved to Frys Hill after consultation with residents and the estate’s parish council.